PuceBaboon/ESP8266-AIT-T5/FreeBSD_Start/README.md

-that ESP8266 embedded sensors, which don't need millisecond accuracy, can quickly get a timestamp from the MQTT server without the overhead of an NTP client routine and embed it directly into the sensor data which they publish back to the server.
+that ESP8266 embedded sensors, which don't need millisecond accuracy, can quickly get a timestamp from the MQTT server without the overhead of an NTP client routine and embed it directly into the sensor data which they then publish back to the server.

 ##Daemon Configuration
 It demonstrates a couple of useful functions of the more recent FreeBSD releases' rc structure:-.

-	_Uses /usr/local/etc/rc.d for daemons which are not system standard.
+-Uses /usr/local/etc/rc.d for daemons which are not system standard.

-	_Implements the "REQUIRE" dependency to ensure that the mosquitto parent process is started before the daemon.
+-Implements the "REQUIRE" dependency to ensure that the mosquitto parent process is started before the daemon.

-	_Implements the daemon process as a "double-forked", detached child process.
+-Implements the daemon process as a "double-forked", detached child process.

-	_Demonstrates the use of the "command_interpreter"
-option to ensure that the (shell script) daemon process is recognized correctly when checking the process table.
+-Demonstrates the use of the "command_interpreter" option to ensure that the (shell script) daemon process is recognized correctly when checking the process table.

-	_Uses a non-root UID to run the daemon process (in this case, "nobody").
+-Uses a non-root UID to run the daemon process (in this case, "nobody").

 ###NOTES

 ####Install under /usr/local
-	_The files in the sub-directories must be installed in the /usr/local tree, -not- at root level.
+-The files in the sub-directories must be installed in the /usr/local tree, -not- at root level.

 ####Chown and chmod
-	_The files should be chowned to "nobody:nobody" (the default UID for this daemon) and chmoded to 0550.
+-The files should be chowned to "nobody:nobody" (the default UID for this daemon) and chmoded to 0550.